 Setting goals If you are joined to a professional body, find out the most common CPD to know that you are not alone.

 Plan for it Develop a training plan by finding out when you are free in the year to learn so CPD won’t get in the way of your business and private life.

-Choose activities that work for you and make it count Go to events, seminars, workshops that relevant only to you.
-Ring ahead and keep an eye on the agenda and speakers list so that you can get the most out your time.
+Choose activities that work for you and make it count Go to events, seminars, or workshops that are relevant only to you.
+Ring ahead and keep an eye on the agenda and speakers list so that you can get the most out of your time.

 Log it as you go Keep CPD records organised and record CPD points after every activity.
 If you ask your professional body, they may have a system in place to help you.

 Token reward Keep your CPD enjoyable, as Marlow confirms after every success, such as completing her CPD record, she ‘buys a new book’ or ‘walks with the dog’.

 Amanda Rosewarne, Director of CPD Research and Accreditation at the CPD Standards Office, says: “Marlow’s top CPD tips are relevant for all trainers and coaches to ensure that they provide the most value to clients.
 By continuously seeking professional development opportunities, it will not only benefit you but also your business and reputation as a CPD accredited trainer.
 It will demonstrate to your clients that you know your stuff!”

 By allowing yourself time to professionally develop, it can deliver high personal as well as professional returns.”